City Guide to Bruges, Belgium | Must See Attractions

 The third windmill, De Neuwe Papegaai, was built in 1790 as an oil mill and was moved to it’s current location in 1970.

 The fourth mill on the canal is Koeleweimill, which was built in 1765 as a corn mill in Meulebeke.

 The windmills give a feel to the town that's very unique!
 Also, Sint Janshauimolen mill and Koeleweimill are open to the public and Koeleweimill has been made into a small museum.

 St. Salvator’s Cathedral

-From the last gate, make your way back into city center where you'll want to stop at St. Salvator’s Cathedral, which dates back to the 10th century.
-Though, it wasn't made a cathedral until the 19th century.
-You'll especially want to see the loft organ and the tapestries in this cathedral.
-The cathedral closes from 1-2 pm (accurate when we visited in 2017), so plan ahead.
+The cathedral dates back to the 10th century, although, it wasn't made a cathedral until the 19th century.
+You'll especially want to see the loft organ and the tapestries in this cathedral!

 Church of Our Lady: Home of Michelangelo’s Madonna and Child

-- Basilica of the Holy Blood – This 12th century basilica is beautiful on both the outside and the inside.
+Basilica of the Holy Blood – This 12th century basilica is beautiful on both the outside and the inside.
 We found the interior to be different from many of the other churches we’ve visited across Europe.
 It’s small, but the detail, color, murals, and wood ceiling are gorgeous.
 The basilica is free, but the museum has an entrance fee.
-The museum houses a piece of blood stained fabric that the Catholic Church considers stained with the blood of Jesus Christ.
+Of note in the museum is a piece of blood stained fabric that the Catholic Church considers to be stained with the blood of Jesus Christ.
 Visiting hours and museum ticket prices can be found on the Holy Blood website.

 With only a day in Bruges, we were glad to have seen so much of the city.
 It truly was a beautiful city, with sights that seem to come straight from a fairy tale!